internetstandards/Internet.nl/documentation/Docker-deployment-batch.md

 ## Further reading

 Please refer the section [Deployment#Logging](Docker-deployment.md#logging) and the sections below that for more information about logging, troubleshooting, updating, access restriction, backups, migration, etc.

+## Troubleshooting

+Please see the generic troubleshooting documentation in [Deployment#Troubleshooting/mitigation](Docker-deployment.md#troubleshootingmitigation) as well.

+### Known issues

+#### No batch tasks being executed

+If batch jobs seem to be stuck, check the `Batch` dashboard in Grafana (see [Deployment#Grafana](Docker-deployment.md#metrics-grafanaprometheus)).
+The `Individual task completion rate` graph should show a variaty of tasks being completed per second.
+If this graph is empty or shows gaps this might indicate the batch jobs got stuck in a deadlock.
+In this case bring down the environment, remove the Redis and RabbitMQ volumes and start the environment again:

+    cd /opt/Internet.nl
+    docker compose --project-name=internetnl-prod down
+    docker volume rm internetnl-prod_rabbitmq
+    docker volume rm internetnl-prod_redis
+    env -i docker compose --env-file=docker/defaults.env --env-file=docker/host.env --env-file=docker/local.env up --wait --no-build

+This issue can happen on rare occasions, is you encounter this persistently please create an issue in the Internet.nl repository: https://github.com/internetstandards/Internet.nl/issues/new